auroralemieux/aurangband/README.md

 - can be empty
 - can contain player or monster, or item(s)

+CREATURE INVENTORY < INVENTORY
+- inherits from inventory
+- belongs to a floor tile
+- can contain max 1 player or monster
+- can be empty or occupied

+ITEM INVENTORY < INVENTORY
+- inherits from inventory
+- belongs to a player, monster, or floor tile
+- can contain unlimited items
+- can be empty or not empty
+-

 ITEM
 - is a thing
 - belongs to an items inventory